-The district of Ermita in downtown Manila serves as the economic and cultural center for centuries.
-It's where refined architectures of the 20th-century are well-preserved or rebuilt back on their glorious days.
+The Ermita district in downtown Manila has been the economic and cultural center for centuries.
+It's where refined architectures of the 20th century are well-preserved or rebuilt back on their glorious days.

-It's great to have a walking tour in a Historical site that honors the bravery and patriotism of the Filipino people.
+It's great to have a walking tour of a Historical site that honors the bravery and patriotism of the Filipino people.
 Truly built for the Filipino and showcased to the world.

-Ermita is once a posh community for Manila's elite and high society being the center for business, education, finance, religious and cultural activities.
+Ermita was once a posh community for Manila's elite and high society, the center for business, education, finance, religious and cultural activities.

-When people nowadays prefer to go to malls as an indoor park, still it's not a match to the charm of a natural outdoor park where people would go for a weekend stroll and enjoy a relaxing ambiance.
+When people nowadays prefer to go to malls as an indoor park, still it's different from the charm of a natural outdoor park where people would go for a weekend stroll and enjoy a relaxing ambiance.

 It's good to have a developed and well-maintained central park in a large metropolitan where people can do several physical and recreational activities for health and leisure.